Mechanical System Installation#

 Note

-Fixing components are not included with the TopLight supply.
-Mounting can therefore be customized according to installation requirements.
+The fastening components are not included in the supply of Toplight.
+The assembly can therefore be customised according to installation requirements.

-In both cases the use of a threadlocker compound, not supplied, is recommended to prevent loosening over time.
-Recommended tightening torque is between 0.5 and 1.5 Nm.
+In both cases, the use of a threadlocker (not supplied) is recommended to prevent loosening over time.
+The recommended tightening torque is between 0.5 and 1.5 Nm.

-Corner fixing uses M4x20 CHC screws, not supplied, applied in the holes located at the four corners of the TopLight.
+Fixing on the corner uses CHC M4x20 screws (not supplied) applied in the holes at the four corners of the Toplight.

-Side fixing uses 4 M4 nuts, supplied, to be inserted into the side groove of the TopLight profile.
-The maximum insertion depth of the nut in the groove is 5 mm.
+The maximum insertion depth of the nut in the groove is of 5 mm.

 Error